-The FVT is a tablet ballot marking device that enables voters make their vote selections and to print their voted ballot.
-It can be used on Election Day or during an early voting period.
-Like the OVI, the FVT is ADA compliant.
-It assists voters, with varying levels of ability, through the voting process, ballot review, and printing functions.
-The FVT presents each contest on the ballot style to the voter in visual and/or audio formats.
+The FVT is a tablet based, ballot marking device that enables voters to print regional ballots on Election Day and during early voting.
+The FVT is ADA compliant, assisting voters with varying levels of ability to vote, review and either print or cast their ballot.
+Like the OVI it assists voters, with varying levels of ability, through the election process, ballot review and printing functions.
+The FVT presents each contest on the correct ballot to the voter in visual and audio formats.
 It facilitates special needs voters through a variety of methods including wheelchair access, sip and puff, zoom-in ballot function and audio assistance for the visually impaired.
 The voter with limited vision can navigate through the ballot using an audio ballot and the ADA keypad or touchscreen to input their selections.
 Once the ballot is printed, it is taken to the OVO to be cast.
 Each FVT can support multiple languages for both visual and audio ballots, allowing the voter to choose their preferred language.